johnmartinsson/few-shot-learning-bioacoustics/README.md

 Please consider citing our work if the source code is helpful in your research.

-# Reproduce important results of the paper
+# 2. Reproduce important results of the paper
 A description on how to reproduce rasults from the paper will be added soon.

+- section 2.1, download the data
+- section 2.2, download pre-made predictions and model weights
+- section 2.3, evaluate and produce plots
+- section 2.4, train models and make predictions (optional)

-## Download the data
+## 2.1 Download the data

 We will
 - download the challenge data into the ./data directory,